 Liturgy of the Church

 The liturgy at Trinity Church is formal and flexible, traditional and modern.
-The 5 PM liturgy on Saturday is the most informal, and people are invited to gather around the altar at the time of the Eucharist.
 At 8 AM on Sunday mornings, we follow Rite I of the Book of Common Prayer, which uses more traditional language.
 At 10 AM on Sunday, we celebrate with Rite II with supplemental liturgical materials and give praise to God through our Music.